 You can choose how to organize this information in your notebook.
 You may combine several of the content areas in ways that make sense for instruction.
-You may include course assignments (lesson plan, classroom observations and journal entries), course handouts and materials from your classroom/school site, examples of lesson plans and student work, information from Internet sources or professional journals.
+You may include course assignments (lesson plan, case study, mini book unit, classroom observations and interactive email journals), course handouts and materials from your classroom/school site, examples of lesson plans and student work, information from internet sources or professional journals.
 You may want to include strategies you will use to teach these content areas.
 You may even include pictures of students learning a specific strategy as well as your reflection on what was happening, why it worked or didn't work and why that was.
-You may include one (or more) successful activities that you used in the classroom (must be related to language arts instruction).
+You may include one (or more) successful activity that you used in the classroom (must be related to language arts instruction).